-The project expenses included: Two computers, one printer (canon), one magnetic white board, a maker-space (tools and workbench), meeting sofa and chairs including for small group discussions, one coffee table, and 13 scientific related educational wall posters of various sizes, printed and framed and hanged in the room.
+The project expenses included two computers, one printer (Canon), one magnetic white board, a maker-space (tools and workbench), sofa and chairs for meetings, including for small group discussions, one coffee table, and 13 science-related educational wall posters of various sizes, printed and framed and hanged in the room.

 Project Team: Lobsang Sopa, Ngawang Jorgyal.

 The monastery provided a large empty room (with AC), but no furniture.
-(Similar to the situation with Gaden Shartse).
-This room is intended to be main place where staff meet, visitors received, and plans developed and acted upon.
+(Similar to the situation at Gaden Shartse).
+This room is intended to be the main place where staff meet, visitors are received, and plans developed and acted upon.

-The monk-project team organized their second science education tour for 16 monks to Bangalore.
-This year included a private tour of the Brain Museum at NIMHANS, a visit to the Lal Bagh Botanical Garden, and the Aerospace museum.
-One of the monks was from Sera Jey and one from Dzongkar Choede Monastery
+The project team of monks organized their second science education tour for 16 monks to Bangalore.
+This year’s trip included a private tour of the Brain Museum at NIMHANS, a visit to the Lal Bagh Botanical Garden, and the Aerospace Museum.
+One of the monks was from Sera Jey and one from Dzongkar Choede Monastery.

 Project Team: Lama Sangay, Geshe Topten, Jamyang Thupten, Tenzin Lobsang.